 Attractions such as a Hully Gully, Pirate Ship, Rok ‘n’ Roll, Huss Enterprise, Rainbow and Flic Flac populate these zones.
-Some of have been rethemed to good effect, but it seems inevitable a few will give way over the coming years to more on-trend attractions.
+Some have been rethemed to good effect.
+However, it seems inevitable a few will give way over the coming years to more on-trend attractions.

 “We aspire to be a world-class regional theme park and also the biggest and best theme park in Poland,” says Cebula.
 “That means building new rides on a level like Lech Coaster or Bazyliszek.
 But still we would like some attractions that you can’t find in others park like DreamFlight Airlines or Diamond River.”

 Many thrill-seekers now make a beeline for Lech Coaster.
-Yet the park’s CEO confesses it’s a much simpler offering that remains its most popular attraction, at least for now: the trampolines!
+Yet Cebula says it’s a much simpler offering that remains its most popular attraction, at least for now: the trampolines!
 The rowing boats on the lake are also popular with families.

 Family-friendly dark ride

 Although many Poles will have experienced attractions at other parks around the world, for some their experience of a dark ride may be confined to more rudimentary attractions such as ghost trains.
 Other Polish parks offer media-based attractions such as 4D, 5D or even ‘7D’ cinemas.
 There is also a separate laser tag sector in the country.
 But never have elements of all three come together in one attraction.
 That presented a challenge to Legendia’s marketing team.